rokwire/rokwire-community/Contributor Standards/CONTRIBUTING-TEST.md

 ### Code Reviews

-For all issues and pull requests, please tag Mark Hennessey (@pmarkhennessy) and Stephen Hurwit (@shurwit) Each repository will have at least one maintainer (CODEOWNER) who will be responsible for reviewing the incoming pull request.
-In certain situations, other contributors may also be brought in as reviewers by the maintainer.
-After a pull request gets successfully reviewed, the incoming branch is merged to the develop branch.
-To keep the commit history clean, we will try to squash the commits into a single commit for each merge onto the develop branch.
+For all open source issues and pull requests, please tag Mark Hennessey (@pmarkhennessy) and Stephen Hurwit (@shurwit).
+In addition, each repository will have at least one maintainer (CODEOWNER) who should be tagged as appropriate.
+Please see the [Interacting with our Repositories Wiki stub](https://github.com/rokwire/rokwire-community/wiki/Interacting-with-our-Repositories) for more information.
+In certain situations, other contributors may also be brought in as reviewers by the maintainer; this should only be done in consultation with the internal development team.
+After a pull request gets successfully reviewed, the incoming branch and/or fork is merged to the develop branch.
+To keep the commit history clean, we will try to squash the commits into a single commit for each merge onto the Rokwire /develop branch.

 ### Documentation